syucream/docker-cloudmapper/README.md

 [Cloudmapper](https://github.com/duo-labs/cloudmapper) is a tool to visualize AWS infrastructure.
 In early July 2018, [Docker support was removed](https://github.com/duo-labs/cloudmapper/commit/c430e5faab41e8355052e82fe9dea4d8f4beb654) from their repo.
 I wrote this project to bring back support for Docker.

 I personally find that running this application is docker is easier because it avoids issues with dependency version conflicts.
-Running it in Docker Just Works™ and keeps my host machine nice and clean.
+Running it in Docker "Just Works™" and keeps my host machine nice and clean.

 ## Quick Start